-Temporary housing or shelter for clients of public services who are released from programs but need place to stay until they are ready for permanent housing.
+Another need is temporary housing or shelter for clients of public services who are released from programs but need place to stay until they are ready for permanent housing.
 This need was expressed by multiple local public service agencies that experienced the situations where their clients completed their program and were ready to be released but found themselves nowhere to go but to go back to the original situation, which is not always ideal for them to go back to.